A restaurant menu—no big deal, right? It’s just a list of the food items that a restaurant offers its customers. Sure it is. Plus a whole lot more.

 Oh, this is really sneaky!
 Research assures menu makers that when they can pull in the thought of a beloved family member, Bam!, sales soar.
 Recognize the trick when you see Grandma’s Famous Meatloaf on a menu or Aunt Millie’s Apple Cobbler.

 Not only has that been designed to assure you of a perfect food experience, but it also makes you nostalgic.
 If you’re not paying attention, those feelings can be overwhelming to the point of jacking up the final tab to a whole lot more than you ever planned to spend.

-This is very common in an ethnic restaurant.
-Instead of an Italian restaurant offering Lasagna for example, if the name is expanded to include a region or area of Italy, we assume a better outcome.
+This is very common in ethnic restaurants.
+Instead of an Italian restaurant offering lasagna for example, if the name is expanded to include a region or area of Italy, we assume a better outcome.
 Hey, it’s Authentic Lasagna from Northern Italy, which of course makes it worth at least a few more bucks.

 Bring on the fonts

 When menu items are bolded, printed in a different color or enhanced with images, fancy fonts, photos, or—the big one— isolated in a separate box, they look like they’re a lot more special than the other cheeky items that are part of a boring list on the other side of the menu.

 If the All-Star Perfect All-Beef Burger gets its own box and print color, it’s got to be well worth the $12.95 price.
 Ha!
 That’s what they’re working so hard to convince you.

 No kidding, that’s what they’re called by the experts—decoys to manipulate you into doing their bidding.
 Here’s how it works: